-As indicated in "Voting Securities of Principal Shareholders and Management.," Laurans A. Mendelson, members of his family and their affiliates (collectively, the "Mendelson Family Group") beneficially own in the aggregate approximately 23.72% of the issued and outstanding shares of Common Stock, including 232,360 shares held of record by employees and former shareholders of the Company's Northwings subsidiary but subject to a voting proxy held by Laurans A. Mendelson.
+As indicated in "Voting Securities of Principal Shareholders and Management.," Laurans A. Mendelson, members of his family and their affiliates (collectively, the "Mendelson Family Group") beneficially own in the aggregate approximately 23.71% of the issued and outstanding shares of Common Stock, including 232,360 shares held of record by employees and former shareholders of the Company's Northwings subsidiary but subject to a voting proxy held by Laurans A. Mendelson.
 In light of the possible effects of a dual class stock structure on the shareholders of the Company (including the Mendelson Family Group), on December 11, 1997, the Board appointed a special committee (the "Special Committee") of two independent directors -- Samuel L. Higginbottom (chairman) and Albert Morrison, Jr. The Special Committee was asked to review the proposed Dual Class Amendment and recommend to the Board whether or not to proceed.
-The Special Committee met two times relating to the Dual Class Amendment (such number does not include informal meetings or discussions that members of the Special Committee had with the Company's legal counsel).
+The Special Committee met two times relating to the Dual Class Amendment.